 Employee Advocacy 1.0 Platforms

 Social media management platforms clearly couldn’t satisfy users that wanted to build more complex advocacy programs.
 Dedicated employee advocacy solutions came in to fill this gap.
-Platforms like PostBeyond, DSMN8, GaggleAMP, and Ambassify fall into this category.
+Platforms like PostBeyond by Infuitive, DSMN8, GaggleAMP, and Ambassify fall into this category.
 They offer a wider range of advocacy features compared to SMM-tools.